-I am a strong advocate for quality psychotherapy as part of the transformational journey – not just for ‘clinical’ level of problems such as anxiety or depression.
-Anyone who wants to better themselves, to become the best human being they can be, will benefit from psychotherapy.
+I believe that psychotherapy is a key part of any transformational programme.
+It is not just for ‘clinical’ level of problems such as anxiety or depression.
+Anyone who wants to better themselves, to become the best person they can be, will benefit from psychotherapy.

-Most, if not all, of us cannot access our ‘unresolved material’ alone – it is the very nature of the unconscious mind to protect/defend us from this.
-Not only is it necessary for that, but it is also essential to our spiritual maturation.
-Repressed emotions, inner conflicts – habits that we cannot stop doing but are ashamed of or annoyed with – are gifts.
+It is the nature of our mind (unconscious mind) to protect us from change sometimes.
+This means that we cannot ‘see’ what needs to happen or we cannot access our ‘unresolved material’ alone.
+This protection is a kind of gift.
+Our unconscious mind has strangely positive intentions in ‘doing’ our worst habits or behaviours: repressed emotions, inner conflicts, habits that we are ashamed of or annoyed with – are gifts.
 We can think of them as ‘unactualised spiritual lessons’ (Jeff Brown).
-But we have to face our challenges, our fears, our most negative emotions in order to work through them and become ‘bigger’.
+Yet it is necessary to face our challenges, our fears, our most negative emotions in order to work through them and become ‘bigger’.

 Credentials to look for

-One of the most important things to look for in a psychotherapist is accreditation and UKCP registration (UKCP is more stringent than BACP).
+Two of the most important things to look for in a psychotherapist is firstly accreditation with a recognised body and secondly registration with an organisation like the UK Council for Psychotherapy (UKCP).
 This is the kite mark of a high quality psychotherapist, and puts them on a par with other registered health professionals such as doctors.
 UKCP registration means that they have had 400-500 hours of face to face training to masters level, at least 30 hours of personal psychotherapy, and high levels of supervision (UKCP requirement is 1 hour of supervision for 3 hours of client work).
 It also requires ongoing professional development amounting to 50 hours per year.

-You will also need to ask them about their past and current/ ongoing professional training (at what level, how many hours?), their qualifications, and their ongoing investment in supervision (frequency of supervision, ratio of hours).
-Also enquire about whether they have had an in-depth clinical placement as part of their training The psychotherapists own personal commitment to their own ongoing psychotherapy is important (how many hours, is it ongoing).
+It is also a good idea to ask any prospective therapists about their past and current/ ongoing professional training (at what level, how many hours?), their qualifications, and their ongoing investment in supervision (frequency of supervision, ratio of hours).
+Also enquire about whether they have had an in-depth clinical placement as part of their training.
+The psychotherapists own personal commitment to their own ongoing psychotherapy is important (how many hours, is it ongoing).
 Interview them, ask as many questions as is feasibly possible.
 If they tell you these things don’t matter – you will, of course, know that this is NOT the person for you.

 It’s about personal qualities too

-Perhaps the most important thing to take away from this article is that once you have fully checked out the recommended credentials and qualifications to look for in a psychotherapist, you need to test a few out.
+In order to find out about what type of person the psychotherapist is, I also recommend that you test a few out.
 Many have a free initial session, where you can get a feel for how you feel with this person.
-It is most important that you feel safe, seen, valued and that you feel this is a person with whom you can dive into the depths and know that he or she will be there to guide you on the most important journey of your life.
+It is most important that you feel safe, seen, valued and that you feel this is a person with whom you can dive into the depths of yourself and know that he or she will be there to guide you on the most important journey of your life.